Emma Marlin (MBACP) Finsbury Park N4 1EE

 I'm an approachable, down-to-earth and qualified therapist.
 I provide a calm, confidential space to explore and gain understanding about whatever issues you're facing - either individually or in your relationship.

-Using careful listening, considered questioning and mindfulness-based exercises, my aim is to help you put your finger on what is not working in your life and what is getting in your way.
+My aim is to help you put your finger on what is not working in your life and what is getting in your way.

 I see therapy as a collaborative and conversational process, so I do not sit opposite you as a blank screen saying little.
 I will invite you to join me in the detective work of figuring out how you came to be where you are, the impact that your current experience is having on your life and how you might get back in charge of your life.